Huerfano River Wind Farm

+The farm uses four Sany-made 2MW turbines and feeds into the San Isabel Electric Association grid.
+The farm was named in the U.S. Department of Energy 2014 Wind Cooperative of the Year and also honored Pueblo West-based San Isabel Electric Association for its efforts in developing the Huerfano River Wind Project and other wind energy initiatives.

-The farm is owned by Tamra-Tacoma Capital Partners, a New York-based investment firm.
-The firm initiated litigation against Sany America on August 31, 2016, alleging Sany fraudulently misrepresented the plant's production and had no maintenance program, leaving the asset "worthless" according to the complaint.
+The farm was owned by Shane Starr and Matthew Brown of Tamra-Tacoma Capital Partners ("TTCP"), a New York-based investment firm.
+TTCP initiated litigation against Sany America on August 31, 2016, alleging Sany fraudulently misrepresented the plant's production and had no maintenance program, leaving the asset "worthless" according to the complaint.
+The judge ruled that the defendant's (Sany's) counterclaims "weren’t worth a tinker’s damn.”
 On February 6, 2019, the case was settled and subsequently dismissed with prejudice.